 The expert’s conclusions are based on the fact that the subjects got better when taken out of the area and worse when exposed again.
 Certainly, that is a theory that works for concluding that you better call someone if we are taking about your child’s bedroom.
 But the question here is whether this methodology passes Frye-Reed.
 The Maryland high court said that it did not.

 Ultimately, what we have is a sketchy testing in a very controversial toxic exposure case.
 Mold litigation is propelled by endless media coverage which has led to a heightened public awareness of the concerns.
 Courts around the country are grappling the challenge of just how to deal with these cases.
 Still, there is a considerable amount of uncertainly about the type and extent of the injuries that can be caused by mold exposure.
+The science has not caught up to the hype, although I think everyone agrees that mold exposure is not a good thing and can cause real harm.
 The Maryland courts are giving a real heads up about how far plaintiffs’ counsel has to go to show that there is scientific consensus about the the effects of exposure.

 The opinion provides a rich analysis of what is required under Frye-Reed and should be read by anyone who is trying complex medical causation cases.